Gaitsgory's central functor and the Arkhipov-Bezrukavnikov equivalence in mixed characteristic: Central functor

 Next, we prove that the symmetry constraints that appear in the full subcategory $\scrP_C \subset \scrC_C$ of perverse sheaves are compatible with the braidings in the associative center $\scrZ(\scrC_k)$.
 While $\scrP_C$ is symmetric monoidal, $\scrZ(\scrC_k)$ is not.
 Instead, the associative center carries a structure over the $\infty$-operad $\bbE_2^\otimes$ of little squares, see \cite[Definition 5.1.0.2]{Lur17}.
 This arises more formally as the tensor product in $\mathrm{Op}_\infty$ of $\bbE_1^\otimes$ with itself, see \cite[Theorem 5.1.2.2]{Lur17}.
 Here, we identify $\bbE_1^\otimes$ with $\mathrm{Assoc}^\otimes$ via \cite[Example 5.1.0.7]{Lur17}.
 Our assertion that associative centers carry an $\bbE_2^\otimes$-structure is \cite[Remark 5.3.1.13]{Lur17}, which explains that they can be regarded as associative algebras in the category of associative algebras of $\mathrm{Cat}_{\infty}$, the extra associative structure arising by bilinearity.

 \begin{theorem} The composite $\scrP_C \subset \scrC_C\xrightarrow{\scrZ} \scrZ(\scrC_k)$ is an $\bbE_2$-monoidal map. \end{theorem}

 \begin{proof} Our goal is verifying that the monoidal map $\scrP_C \to \scrZ(\scrC_k)$ actually respects the extra monoidal structures on both sides in the $\infty$-category of associative algebras.
-This amounts to checking by the universal property of the center that the following commutative square
+By the fact that $\mathbb{E}_2$-algebras are $\mathbb{E}_1$-algebras in $\mathbb{E}_1$-algebras (\cite[5.1.2.2]{Lur17}), this amounts to checking that the following commutative square

 in $\mathrm{Cat}_\infty$ is actually a commutative square in $\mathrm{Alg}_{\bbE_1^\otimes}(\mathrm{Cat}^\times_\infty)$, where the maps are the obvious ones induced by convolution or $\scrZ$ and their monoidal enhancements were defined in \Cref{prop_fusion} and \Cref{thm_assoc_center}.